What is an Integrated Washing Machine?

 What is the difference between integrated and freestanding washing machines?

-While integrated and freestanding washing machines do the same job, there are some key design differences that mean an integrated washing machine can’t be safely used as a freestanding one, and vice versa.
+While integrated and freestanding washing machines do the same job, some key design differences mean an integrated washing machine can't be safely used as a freestanding one, and vice versa.
 There are also differences in capacity and performance to keep in mind.

-• Can be more expensive, due to the complexity of the design, the extra fittings required and lower manufacturing volumes
+- Integrated machines can be more expensive, due to the complexity of the design, the extra fittings required and lower manufacturing volumes.

-However, these are generalisations and washing machine design and performance is getting better all the time.
-For example, it’s possible to find integrated washing machines with a drum capacity of up to 9kg, as well as affordable integrated washing machines costing less than £400.
+However, washing machine design and performance is getting better all the time.
+For example, it's possible to find integrated washing machines with a drum capacity of up to 9kg, as well as affordable integrated washing machines costing less than £400.

-As far as actually washing your clothes goes, there’s no distinction.
-According to Which?: ‘Our research shows that the average scores for cleaning quality and rinsing for integrated and freestanding versions are on par’.
+As far as how well both types of washing machine wash your clothes, there's no difference.
+According to Which?: 'Our research shows that the average scores for cleaning quality and rinsing for integrated and freestanding versions are on par'.

 What is a semi-integrated washing machine?